jboss-developer/jboss-eap-quickstarts/logging/README.md

     * `gc.log.0.current` - The garbage collection log can be ignored as it is not used in this quickstart.

 * The following logs are produced by the quickstart.
-They are listed in hierarchical order from the largest file containing the most messages to the smallest file containing the least messages.
+They are listed below in hierarchical order from the largest file containing the most messages to the smallest file containing the least messages.
     * `quickstart.trace.log`
     * `quickstart.debug.log`
     * `quickstart.info.log`